pixodesk/pixodesk-web/app/svg/privacy-policy.md

 With the users approval, errors will be submitted to Freshdesk.
 While submitting a crash or an error report, the user will be presented with a dialog where the user can review all the data which is going to be sent to Apple App Center or Freshdesk.

-Pixodesk Animator application collects logs and error reports which are never sent automatically to us.
+Pixodesk SVG application collects logs and error reports which are never sent automatically to us.
 As part of a software support ticket, we may ask you to send some of this diagnostic data to us, and this is entirely optional.
 Anything you do send will be retained securely and confidentially and will never be shared with 3rd parties.